In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Juice half the lemon; cut the remaining half into wedges for garnish.
 [Juice 1 lemon; cut the remaining lemon into wedges.]

-- Pat the fish dry with a paper towel (if using king salmon, cut in half crosswise); season with salt and pepper.
+- Pat the fish dry with a paper towel; season lightly with salt and pepper.
 Transfer to a plate.

 In a small bowl, stir together the garlic yogurt and 1 tablespoon [2 TBL] lemon juice.
 Season with salt and pepper.
 Coat the fish evenly on both sides with the garlic yogurt.
 Cover and refrigerate while you start the fattoush salad.